Revisiting: A life-altering moment. Putting things in perspective.

 A cop walks you back to your car and takes your keys.
 “You can’t drive like this,” she says.
 “I’ll be back in a few minutes.”

-So you sit in your car on the side of a road, thanking God and Jesus that your son isn’t involved when it hits you that someone’s daughter is lying zipped up in a body bag 50 feet away.
+So you sit in your car on the side of a road, thanking God and Jesus that your son isn’t injured in a new mexico car crash when it hits you that someone’s daughter is lying zipped up in a body bag 50 feet away.
 How can you be so happy, and so relieved, sitting so close to death?
 Guilt sets in.

 And you really start to think about things.